davisouzal/multiThreading-compiler/README.md

-# Compiler with Socket and Threads
+# MultiThreading Compiler

-This is a Python compiler that uses sockets and threads to provide efficient communication between the client and server.
-The compiler is designed to asynchronously compile source code and return results to the client.
+This project is a compiler implemented in Python, featuring threading and socket communication.
+The compiler takes source code written in a simple language and translates it into executable instructions.

-## Features

-- **Asynchronous Compilation:** The implementation uses threads to allow the asynchronous compilation of code, improving efficiency and responsiveness.

-- **Socket Communication:** Communication between the client and server is performed through sockets, providing efficient communication and facilitating integration in networks.

 ## Requirements